Ability to Accommodate Unique Characteristics

-CWC ran a sales process that approached buyers in stages to limit exposure, negotiated an early departure for the CEO by facilitating the management transition to an energetic and capable CEO, and ultimately sold the company for an attractive valuation to a buyer excited to propel the company’s growth
+CWC ran a sales process that approached buyers in stages to limit exposure, negotiated an early departure for the CEO by facilitating the management transition to an energetic and capable CEO, and ultimately sold the company for an attractive valuation to a buyer excited to propel the company’s growth.

 Pebble Tec is a global designer and manufacturer of high quality swimming pool finishes.
 Its Australian owners sought to liquidate their ownership but were not sure how to unwind its seven global subsidiaries and supply agreements.

-CWC ran a full auction process to private equity and strategic investors and ultimately sold the company to investors capable of meeting the client’s needs for tax efficiency and risk management while liquiditating its entities and real estate assets.
+CWC ran a full auction process to private equity and strategic investors and ultimately sold the company to investors capable of meeting the client’s needs for tax efficiency and risk management while liquidating its entities and real estate assets.

 The direct-to-consumer probiotic pioneer Nutri-Health was approached with an unsolicited offer from Atrium Innovations, a publicly traded Canadian company.